ashmithr/CaloriesBurnt/README.md

 🎯 Hyperparameter tuning: To optimize performance, parameters like learning rate, tree depth, and number of estimators would be tuned.

-📏 Evaluation: Metrics like Mean Squared Error (MSE) or Root Mean Squared Error (RMSE) would likely be used to assess the model's accurac
+📏 Evaluation: Metrics like Mean Squared Error (MSE) or Root Mean Squared Error (RMSE) are used to assess the model's accuracy